Visual Network Analysis in Immersive Environments: A Survey: Methodology

 \section{Methodology}

-This section presents the methodology of our survey.
-We start by clarifying its scope and key terms used in this work before discussing our corpus retrieval pipeline.
-Lastly, we introduce the dimensions applied to analyse and compare the papers.
+In this section, we present our methodology, starting by clarifying the scope, key terms, and the corpus retrieval pipeline.
+Further, we derive the design space and additional categories for the subsequent analysis of the papers.